Ulster Defence Regiment: Background

 The UDR was raised in 1970, soon after the beginning of the Northern Ireland "Troubles".
 Before then, the main security forces were the Royal Ulster Constabulary (RUC) and the Ulster Special Constabulary (USC), otherwise known as the "B Specials".
 Catholics were reluctant to join what they saw as unionist militias that lacked impartiality leading to the forces becoming almost entirely Protestant.

 Large scale intercommunal rioting in 1969 stretched police resources in Northern Ireland, so the British Army was deployed to assist the police.
 On 28 August 1969 security in Northern Ireland, including the USC, was put under the direct control of the General Officer Commanding in Northern Ireland, General Ian Freeland.

 The USC, which had no training in riot control, was mobilised to assist the RUC.
 A catalogue of incidents ensued, such as Specials from Tynan shooting dead an unarmed civil rights demonstrator in Armagh on 14 August 1969.
-While the Northern Ireland cabinet remained supportive of the USC, it was put to them at a London meeting on 19 August that disbanding the USC was top of the British Government's agenda.
+While the Northern Ireland cabinet remained supportive of the USC, it was put to them at a London meeting on 19 August that disbanding the USC was top of the British government's agenda.

 The Hunt Report commissioned by the Government of Northern Ireland published on 3 October 1969, recommended that the RUC "should be relieved of all duties of a military nature as soon as possible".
 Further; a "locally recruited part-time force, under the control of the G.O.C., Northern Ireland, should be raised" ... and that it "together with the police volunteer reserve, should replace the Ulster Special Constabulary".
 The new force was to be "impartial in every sense" and "remove the responsibility of military-style operations from the police".

-The British Government accepted the findings of the Hunt Report and published a Bill and white paper on 12 November 1969 to begin the process of establishing the UDR.
+The British government accepted the findings of the Hunt Report and published a Bill and white paper on 12 November 1969 to begin the process of establishing the UDR.
 Parliamentary debate in Westminster highlighted concerns that members of the USC were to be allowed to join the new force.

-A working party was set up at Headquarters Northern Ireland (HQNI) chaired by Major General A.J.
+A working party was set up at Headquarters Northern Ireland chaired by Major General A.J.
 Dyball of the Royal Ulster Rifles, then the deputy director of operations in Northern Ireland.
-The team included a staff officer from the Ministry of Defence (MOD), a member of the Ministry of Home Affairs (Stormont) and Lieutenant Colonel S Miskimmon, the USC staff officer to the RUC.
+The team included a staff officer from the Ministry of Defence, a member of the Ministry of Home Affairs (Stormont) and Lieutenant Colonel S Miskimmon, the USC staff officer to the RUC.
 After discussions, they advocated a strength of 6,000 men (2,000 more than the Hunt recommendations), combat dress for duties, a dark green parade uniform, county shoulder titles, and a "red hand of Ulster" cap badge.
 The rank of "volunteer" was suggested for private soldiers.
 They recommended that each battalion should have a mobile force of two platoons, each equipped with a Land Rovers fitted for radio plus three "manpack" radio sets.

-After the presentation to the Ministry of Defence, a Government White Paper confirmed the agreed aspects of the new force and its task as:
+After the presentation to the Ministry of Defence, a government white paper confirmed the agreed aspects of the new force and its task as: